1Jayso/stickynotes-digitalOcean/README.md

   Application URL: [http://143.244.209.141:8000/](http://143.244.209.141:8000/)

-- click on this link to view the deployed application in your browser. http://143.244.209.141:8000/
+- click on this link to view the deployed application in your browser http://143.244.209.141:8000/

 - Done!